Trousseau-io/trousseau-io.github.io/001-architecture.md

 ![mvp1overview](https://raw.githubusercontent.com/Trousseau-io/trousseau-io.github.io/main/assets/diagrams/trousseau_mvp1_-_overview.png)

 ### MVP1.0 Use cases
 #### MVP1.0 CRUD Operations
-The architecture takes into consideration two scenarios related to the creation of secrets:
+The use case takes into consideration two scenarios related to the creation of secrets:
-* existing credentials to become a new secret
+* injecting an existing secret
 * generating a new secret

-The first scenario of bringing existing credentials to be converted to a secret can't be optimized for security as per their origins:
+##### injecting an existing secret
+This scenario takes an already existing secret, like the credentials ```john/mysuprP@ssw0rd```, and injects it within Trousseau, either for safe keeping or for dynamic usage within an application.
+From a secret perspective, this is what could be called an "almost secret" since the key-value is either existing within another systems or files (happy csv/xls day!) and the pair will transit to Trousseau.
+This scenario will unmasked the secret and expose it to potential leakage during the transit to Trousseau.

+From an operation perspective, the create secret will require to format as safely as possible the key-value in order to make it transit to ```trousseaud``` after using the ```clectl``` command.

 ![existingcredentials](https://raw.githubusercontent.com/Trousseau-io/trousseau-io.github.io/main/assets/diagrams/trousseau_mvp1_-_simple_credentials.png)